ai-learning-space/sql-expert/Data Selection (Part 1)/IS NULL, BETWEEN, IN.md

 <aside>

-💡 `BETWEEN` is used to filter the result set within a specified range including start and end
+💡 `BETWEEN` is used to filter the result set within a specified range including start and end.

 </aside>